benqus/wig/README.md

 You are able to make wig backwards compatible with older browsers that don't support certain features.

-Bypass `document.activeElement` to preserve the focused element by overriding the `wig.api.getElement` method.
+Bypass `document.activeElement` to preserve the focused element by overriding the `wig.env.getElement` method.

 Example:

-    wig.api.getFocusedElement = function () {
+    wig.env.getFocusedElement = function () {
         // return the focused element with your logic };

-Bypass `Element.querySelector` to query for a DOM element with a CSS selector by overriding the `wig.api.getElement` method.
+Bypass `Element.querySelector` to query for a DOM element with a CSS selector by overriding the `wig.env.getElement` method.

 Example with jQuery:

     // for browsers < IE8
-    wig.api.getElement = function (parentNode, selector) {
+    wig.env.getElement = function (parentNode, selector) {
         return jQuery(selector, parentNode)[0];
     };